quickpose/quickpose-ios-sdk/README.md

 Xcode reports error no such module `QuickPoseCore` or no such module `QuickPoseSwiftUI`

 > This happens when the linker cannot find the provided XCFrameworks.
-These needs to be included in the build.
+These needs to be added to your build Target.

 ![xcode troubleshooting no such module error](docs/img/xcode-troubleshooting-no-such-module-error.png)